LYH-YF/MWPToolkit/README.md

 ### Run Hyper-parameters Search

 Our toolkit also provides the option to do hyper-parameters search, which could facilitate users to obtain optimal hyper-parameters efficiently.
 We integrated hyper-parameter search in our framework via ```ray.tune```.
+Due to the search procedure, it will take longer time to train a model.

 You can run the cmd script template below: